RichardCoffee/privacy-my-way/README.md

 Contributions are welcome - fork, fix and send pull requests against the `development` branch please.

 ## Changelog

+### 1.7.3
+* Bugfix:  Blocking all plugin updates was also blocking core updates.

 ### 1.7.2
 * Upgrade:  updated core files.